ahmetbcakici/home/_posts/why-you-should-version-apis.md

 }
 ```

 Do you see the problem here?
-We were accessing adress field with `data.adress` before, but now its `data.location.adress`.
+We were accessing adress field with `data.address` before, but now its `data.location.address`.
 If the frontend does not adjust to the new schema of the API response problems might arise in the client side.

 Secondly, it not always possible to make sure that every user of your app is using the latest version of your app.
 This becomes particularly difficult when your client side is mobile app that needs to be recompiled for each new version and provisioned by Apple and Google before launched to the users.
 It becomes challenging for the API to respond in accordance to the client side version.